To amend the Internal Revenue Code of 1986 to modify the energy credit to provide greater incentives for industrial energy efficiency.

 113th Congress (2013–2015)

-This bill was introduced on June 19, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 19, 2014, in a previous session of Congress, but it did not receive a vote.

 Jun 19, 2014